 The future belongs to young people with an education and the imagination to create.
 Barack Obama

-In 2014, the programme is on target to have engaged with 80,000 young people, 5,000 schools and 10,000 teachers in London and internationally since it began.
-This year, young teenagers from schools across London will collaborate with students in New Orleans (USA), Taipei (Taiwan) and Jhelum (Pakistan).
+Now in its tenth year, this extraordinary project has been welcomed in more than twenty countries around the world.
+It has engaged with 80,000 young people 5,000 schools and 10,000 teachers in London and internationally since it began and 2014 saw the 500th artwork created.
+This year, young teenagers from schools across London will collaborate with students in the Philippines, Sri Lanka and Bangladesh.

 An estimated one million people see the artworks every year through open-air exhibitions in London and participating cities around the world.
-In London, they are displayed by the Thames on the South Bank during the Mayor's Thames Festival.
+In London, they are displayed by the Thames on the South Bank during Totally Thames.

 Rivers of the World champions art in schools, celebrates cultural exchange, helps build appreciation of rivers and their waterfronts, promotes cross-cultural learning and supports professional development.